energywebfoundation/ssi/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 1. The authority portal authenticates the current user as a known resident.
 1. The resident requests a "PermanentResidentCard" credential on the autority portal and provides a DID of their choosing.
 1. The authority portal issues a "PermanentResidentCard" containing the resident's information to that DID and displays a QR code allowing the resident's wallet to receive the credential.
-1. The resident's scans the QR code with their mobile wallet.
+1. The resident scans the QR code with their mobile wallet.
 The wallet then contacts the autority portal again to receive the "PermanentResidentCard" credential.

 #### Presentation Business workflow
 1. The authority portal displays a QR code requesting a presentation containing the "PermanentResidentCard" credential